-Google Drive -> Resilio Sync (free with paid options)
+Google Drive → Resilio Sync (free with paid options), Tresorit (paid)

-Another service we use internally, Resilio Sync, provides peer-to-peer file synchronization which can be used for private file storage, backup, and file sharing.
+Resilio Sync provides peer-to-peer file synchronization which can be used for private file storage, backup, and file sharing.
 This also means your files are never stored on a single server in the cloud!
 The software is available for a wide variety of platforms and devices, including servers.
 An alternative cloud storage and backup service with end-to-end encryption is Tresorit.

 The most popular alternative to Android is of course iOS, which offers easy device encryption and encrypted messaging via iMessage by default.
 We also have tips to increase privacy protection on your iPhone or iPad.

 Safari was the first major browser to include DuckDuckGo as a built-in private search option.
-A more cross-device compatible browser is Mozilla's Firefox, an open source browser with a built-in tracker blocker in private mode.
+A more cross-device compatible browser is Mozilla's Firefox, an open source browser with a built-in tracker blocker.
 Brave goes one step further with tracker blocking switched on by default.
 There are also many more browsers that come with DuckDuckGo as a built-in option, such as Vivaldi, which is well suited for power-users.

-Blogger -> Ghost (paid), WordPress (free with paid options)
+Blogger → Ghost (paid), WordPress.com (free with paid options)

 There are several services offering private messaging but, as we've mentioned before, Signal gets our recommendation.
 It offers free, end-to-end encryption for both messages and private calls.
 It's also recommended by Edward Snowden and renowned security expert Bruce Schneier, among others.